 Elevation: 10,271 ft

-Climbing and access information for this peak is found on page 219.
+Climbing and access information for this peak is on Page 219 of the book.

-WCP-2, a rugged, broken summit, sits north of Swimm Lake and west of WCP-3.
+WCP-2 is a rugged summit located north of Swimm Lake and west of WCP-3.
 Livingston Douglas climbed the peak from WCP-3.
 His route information is set out below.
-Also use the link below to read Dave Pahlas’s trip report.
+Also use the link below to read Dave Pahlas’ trip report.
+USGS Robinson Bar

-I climbed this route on August 30, 2016 via a ridge traverse from WCP-3.
-The approach is from Hoodoo Lake Trail (please refer to the West Ridge and North Ridge Routes of WCP-3 for more details on this approach).
+The approach is from Hoodoo Lake Trail.
+Please refer to the west ridge and north ridge routes of WCP-3 for more details on this approach.

-From the WCP-3/WCP-2 saddle (9,780′), follow the narrow, choppy ridge crest northwest.
-Stay close to the ridge crest as the alternatives are dreadful (NE side is exposed, SW side is steep, loose scree/gravel).
-Lots of ups and downs on this ridge due to ridge blocks/towers.
-From the saddle to the summit, the ups and downs are as follows (as measured by an altimeter): +280′, -80′, +80′, -70′, +120′, -30′, +140′.
+From the WCP-3/WCP-2 saddle (9,780 feet), follow the narrow, choppy ridge crest northwest.
+Stay close to the ridge crest as the alternatives are dreadful (the Northeast Side is exposed, the Southwest Side is steep, loose scree/gravel).
+There are lots of ups and downs on this ridge due to ridge blocks/towers.
+From the saddle to the summit, the ups and downs are as follows: +280 feet, -80 feet, +80 feet, -70 feet, +120 feet, -30 feet, +140 feet.
 After 40 minutes of hard work and critical foot placements, I reached the gentle summit of WCP-2.
-Summit had a small cairn and nothing else.
+The summit had a small cairn and nothing else.